plan-systems/design-docs/proof-of-correctness.md

        - In this case, we assume the intention and timestamp on the entries are accurate and well intentioned.
    - Adversary-Induced
        - In this case, we assume one or more of the entries in conflict have forged `TimeAuthored` and are mal-intentioned.
-- Ideally, we want to devise a resolution scheme that produces the most favorable outcomes for natural conflicts but is resilient against adversary-induced conflicts.
+- Ideally, we want to devise a resolution scheme that produces the most fair and reasonable outcomes for natural conflicts but is resilient against adversary-induced conflicts.

-#### Issuing a New Channel Epoch

-#### Key Petittioning

 ---